-Purpose: There shall be a standing committee established and known as the Committee to Review Criminal Background Checks ("CRCBC").
+There shall be a standing committee established and known as the Committee to Review Criminal Background Checks ("CRCBC").
 This committee shall be available to:

-- A. Review certain conditionally accepted applicants to the three (3) schools of the University of Massachusetts, Worcester ("UMMS"), who receive a positive response from a so-called criminal background check (CBC), which may include but is not limited to the Commonwealth's "Criminal Offender Record Information" check ("CORI"); - B. Perform (and then review) criminal background checks on medical school students where a clinical rotation site has requested that such be undertaken; and - C. Perform (and then review) criminal background checks on medical school students who we learn (from a clinical rotation site) has received a positive response from their criminal background check.
+1. review certain conditionally accepted applicants to the three (3) schools of the University of Massachusetts, Worcester ("UMMS"), who receive a positive response from a so-called criminal background check (CBC), which may include but is not limited to the Commonwealth's "Criminal Offender Record Information" check ("CORI");

+- 2. perform (and then review) criminal background checks on medical school students where a clinical rotation site has requested that such be undertaken; and - 3. perform (and then review) criminal background checks on medical school students who we learn (from a clinical rotation site) has received a positive response from their criminal background check.